-One of the recurrent problems of travel is losing items or having belongings stolen.
-Most people simply are not used to a nomadic way of life and don't keep track of their personal possessions very well while on the move.
-Remember also that travelers are usually quite conspicuous, and thieves thrive on carelessness.
-Here are some important points to keep in mind wherever you travel:

-- □ Avoid wearing flashy items like jewelry and fancy clothes in public.
+CTION TWO: ON SAFARI you le You don't have to digest this all at once, but we ask that you read it through carefully at least once before you leave on your safari.
+Please use this as a reference during your journey.
+Included are descriptions of situations that you will probably never experience and procedures that you will never need to use, but that are important to know about just the same.
+VAL LUABLES are no f the recurrent problems of travel is losing items or having belongings stolen.
+Most people simply t used to a nomadic way of life and don't keep track of their personal possessions very well while e move.
+Remember also that travelers are usually quite conspicuous, and thieves thrive on ssness.
+Here are some important points to keep in mind wherever you travel: Avoid wearing flashy items like jewelry and fancy clothes in public.
 It's best to leave your jewelry at home.
-Most thefts are of the "grab and run" variety. - □ You may be particularly vulnerable while standing in lines, in baggage-claim areas, and in crowded public places where pickpockets lurk. - □ Men should not carry a wallet in pant pockets.
+Most thefts are of the "grab and run" variety.
+You may be particularly vulnerable while standing in lines, in baggage-claim areas, and in crowded public places where pickpockets lurk.
+Men should not carry a wallet in pant pockets.
 Women should carry bags with any flaps held toward them.
-Hold onto bags tightly in crowded places or leave your purse at home. - Do not talk to strangers on the street.
+Hold onto bags tightly in crowded places or leave your purse at home.
+Do not talk to strangers on the street.
 Don't listen to any plea for help or any other line that you may be given.
 Con artists of all sorts abound, so just ignore them and continue on your way.
 They have very convincing stories and are unbelievably good.
 If someone persists, go into a shop or other public place, and ask the manager for assistance.

-□ Always keep all of your important items in a safe place.
+Always keep all of your important items in a safe place.
 It's best to spread valuables in different places rather than in one bag or pocket.
 It's best to keep your passport on your person at all times.
 Keep your carry-on bag with you at all times while you are traveling.
 Don't leave money or credit cards in your hotel room unless there is a safe in the room.
 Don't leave your purse, day pack or camera bag unattended.